“I Am Here. I Belong.” by Sol Miranda

 Martin Buber, I and Thou

-The Hudson Valley Center for Contemporary Art (HVCCA) and Deputy Director, Mara Mills, are really excited to invite you to submit your work for this season’s word/image project called, Writing the Walls 2017: Between I and Thou.
+The Hudson Valley Center for Contemporary Art (HVCCA) and Deputy Director, Mara Mills, are really excited to present the accepted work for this season’s word/image project called, Writing the Walls 2017: Between I and Thou.
 This year we are dedicating the program to Tom Lux (see full bio HERE).

 This is the 11th year of Writing the Walls.
 Over the years, poets and playwrights have enhanced the exhibitions at HVCCA with their literary creations.
 This year, the exhibition, Between I and Thou, combines a sense of the mystical, the domestic, the meditative, and the playful.
 The art work in the exhibition will be a wonderful creative catalyst for inventive minds.